A Stylish Hotel In Belgium: Radisson RED Brussels

 - The Radisson RED Brussels is also the ideal place to host events be it a conference, big meeting, or team workshop.
 With their three light filled meeting rooms ranging from 18 – 68 square meters (including one theatre style classroom holding up to 75 people), strong wifi, whiteboard walls, flip charts, large screens, projectors, why go anywhere else?
 Add all he fun to your event by having your attendees take in a pool game or play table tennis and shuffleboard.
 They can even enjoy the hotels’s gym and sauna area.
 Of course, all events can be catered by OUIBar + KTCHN.

 - If you’re looking to experience the very best of Brussels, check out the hotel’s city guide, which offers up tips on where to eat and drink, the best places to party, the top shops in the city, must see art galleries, and more.
 Also consider checking out one of my very favourite places to eat in Brussels, Belga Queen.
-Even better, check out these unusual things to do in Brussels.
+Even better, check out these unusual things to do in Brussels or these cool places to visit in Brussels.

 Radisson RED Brussels